Lalcs/kotcollections/docs/API_REFERENCE.md

 Returns the intersection of two lists.

+Note: Unlike Kotlin's Set-returning variant, this library returns a KotList (to preserve order and Python list semantics).

 ```python
 lst1 = KotList([1, 2, 3, 4, 5])
 lst2 = [3, 4, 5, 6, 7]